 - “Benadryl (diphenhydramine) is commonly used to treat certain types of acute movement disorders”

-- Notably the Histamine hypothesis overlaps with the bacteria hypothesis because some theories suggest that bacterial contamination of the mushrooms creates the histamine, which causes the paralysis.
+- Notably, the histamine hypothesis overlaps with the bacteria hypothesis.
+This is because some theories suggest bacterial contamination of the mushrooms creates histamine which causes the paralysis.

 - Some have drawn the distinction between (a) the molecule histamine itself and (b) molecules affecting one or more histamine receptors in the body.

-- If the H1 blockers like Benadryl work as treatment, it is very likely that the H2 blockers (cimetidine (Tagamet), ranitidine (Zantac), famotidine ( Pepcid ) will work as well, with less sedation.
-Benadryl (H1 blocker) and all three of the above H2 blockers are available over the counter….As a potent antagonist to acetylcholine in muscarinic receptors, diphenhydramine is used to treat Parkinson’s disease-like extrapyramidal symptoms caused by antipsychotics.
+- If the H1 blockers like Benadryl work as treatment, it is very likely that the H2 blockers cimetidine (Tagamet), ranitidine (Zantac), and famotidine ( Pepcid ) will work as well with less sedation.
+Benadryl and the other H2 blockers mentioned are available as over the counter medications.
+“As a potent antagonist to acetylcholine in muscarinic receptors, diphenhydramine is used to treat Parkinson’s disease-like extrapyramidal symptoms caused by antipsychotics.
 The muscarinic receptor antagonism leads to correction of levels of dopamine, the neurotransmitter responsible for control of motor function in the brain, similar to the effect of other antimuscarinic agents such as atropine.”

 Some have suggested that the symptoms of wood lover paralysis could be caused by a chemical (other than psilocybin or psilocin) that is present in certain kinds of magic mushrooms.
 This makes good sense.
 The state of the art for psilocybin focuses almost exclusively on different mushrooms varieties instead of the molecules inside those mushrooms.

-In terms of chemical understanding, the art regards psilocin as the only active molecule, with psilocybin serving as a prodrug for that active molecule.
+In terms of chemical understanding, the state of the art regards psilocin as the only active molecule with psilocybin serving as a prodrug for that active molecule.
 This macroscopic perspective overlooks many important chemical considerations, such as other active psilocybin derivatives and/or phenylethylamines.
 Further research into psilocybin chemistry — especially the chemical composition of each different species — would provide important insight as to the cause(s) of wood lover paralysis.

 Bacterial Contamination Hypothesis

 - “it is probably has something to do with bacteria(s) that create toxins.
-Botulisim caused by the Botulinum bacteria has been suggested to be the culprit however, while Botulism is possible, I am here provide a slightly different explanation to the issue at hand. “
+Botulism caused by the botulinum bacteria has been suggested to be the culprit, however, while botulism is possible, I am here provide a slightly different explanation to the issue at hand. “

 - “Botulism just doesn’t fit.
 If it was botulism people would be dying a lot more often and would most likely need antibiotics to help recover.”